SyncfusionExamples/ej2-typescript-seed-webpackv1/README.md

-# Essential JS 2 Typescript Seed webpack v1
+# Essential JS 2 Typescript Seed with webpack v1 support

 This seed project is a skeleton application used to create [Essential JS 2](https://www.syncfusion.com/products/essential-js2) web application.